arturs-razmuss/ai-tests/README.md

 #### 2. Let CodiumAI generate tests with the custom prompt I used for GitHub Copilot
 [ExchangeServiceCodiumPromtTest](src/test/java/com/arpc/aitests/ExchangeServiceCodiumPromtTest.java)

-The initial result was decent, but the repeating setup code in each test was a bit verbose and meant it was not easy enough to add new test cases, since you would need to repeat all the setup code.
+The initial result was decent, but the repeating setup code in each test was slightly verbose, making it difficult to add new test cases easily.
+Since you would need to repeat all the setup code.

 In addition, the test output didn't match my go-to style for unit tests, so I decided to try a custom prompt in "General Instructions" to see if I could get better results.
 The prompt is available in the Github Copilot [section](#Github Copilot).